lennon-c/SandBox_Mkdocs/docs/Playground/pyodide.md

 print(f'{nums.add()=}')
 ```

-There is a not that optimal solution:
+This is a not very elegant solution, but it works:

 ```pyodide   install="pyodide-importer"